 Defibrillation is only performed when someone is in ventricular fibrillation.
 Someone in atrial fibrillation or with tachycardia will not respond to defibrillation.
 As dramatic as it is to see someone yell, "Clear," on TV

 , this defibrillation is only used in emergencies when it is called for.
 On the other hand, cardioversion can be done in an emergency, but it can also be scheduled as an outpatient procedure and can be performed with a manual defibrillator that has pacing capabilities.
-For more information on defibrillator models that are capable of cardioversion, contact the equipment experts at Foremost Medical Equipment today
+For more information on defibrillator models that are capable of cardioversion, contact the equipment experts at One Beat Medical & Training today